International Student Homestay Charter

 • Students do not have permission to prepare food in the kitchen.

-• Students should respect the use of communal areas including the living room, TV room and must not take over any space that is normally shared by other members of the family.
+• Students should respect the use of communal areas including the living room, TV room and must not take over any space that is normally shared by other members of the household.

 • Students are not allowed to bring friends over without specific permission.